code-for-nashville/power-of-attorney/README.md

 # Power of Attorney

-A Power of Attorney form for immigrants at risk of deportation.
+An online Power of Attorney form for Tennessee immigrants at risk of deportation.

 This project was bootrapped using [Create React App](https://github.com/facebook/create-react-app).
 Check out [the Create React App User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) for a complete list of commands, how-tos, and FAQs.